owenagitza/Python-Portfolio/README.md

 - ### Micro Projects:

-	- __Python__
 	- [Simple Operational Program](https://github.com/owenagitza/Python-Portfolio/blob/01847cd4e9442fdf7037f55fdf204c1b7fc05bd6/Simple%20Operational%20Program/SimpleOperationalProgram_OwenAJ.py): This is my first ever program written in Python.
 This micro project simply is my first stepping stone into the programming world

 ### Author info
 If you like what you see and interested to know more about my work, pay my LinkedIn profile a visit or shoot me an email as provided below.